 If you are a Legal Permanent Resident (Green Card holder) that hasn’t been in the United States for longer than one year, you will need to obtain a new immigrant visa to reenter the United States.
 In this case, you will need to make an appointment for an SB-1 visa in the U.S. Embassy in Abu Dhabi.

 The embassy has suspended all routine visa services as a result of the COVID-19 pandemic, so immediate appointments are not available.
 However, as the situation progresses, the USCIS and respective embassies will provide new updates regarding the reopening.

 Also remember that if you have an unused immigrant visa that is about to expire before you can travel to the United States, please contact the U.S. Embassy only once you are able to travel to the U.S. Once they reopen, the embassy will review your documents to determine whether they can issue a new visa; however, you will have to submit a new medical examination to be considered.

-For medical professionals, particularly those working to mitigate the effects of COVID-19 and have already been approved for a U.S. employment-based nonimmigrant or immigrant visa or a certificate of eligibility in an approved exchange visitor program (DS-2019), must send proof of an approved employment-based petition (e.g. I-140) and medical qualifications to AbuDhabiIV@state.gov in order to prove eligibility.
+The recent visa service update shows medical professionals, and particularly those working to mitigate the effects of COVID-19 and have already been approved for a U.S. employment-based nonimmigrant or immigrant visa or a certificate of eligibility in an approved exchange visitor program (DS-2019), must send proof of an approved employment-based petition (e.g. I-140) and medical qualifications to AbuDhabiIV@state.gov in order to prove eligibility.

 Please note that I-130 or I-129F for family-based petitions are not included in the regulation.
-If you do not have an approved employment-based petition or DS-2019, the update on visas for medical professionals does not apply to you.
+If you do not have an approved employment-based petition or DS-2019, visa service update for medical professionals does not apply to you.
 Also, please note that a valid B1/B2 visa does not mean an individual is qualified to work in the United States because it is only valid for tourism or business purposes.

 If you have any questions about your appointment or your status in the US, feel free to visit our website or call us at (646) 405-9846.